 In brief

-• In the event of a divorce or termination of a registered partnership, a lawyer guides the court proceedings, drafts the settlement agreement, and advises on arrangements regarding children, alimony, and assets.
-More about separation.
+- In the event of a divorce or termination of a registered partnership, a lawyer guides the procedure, drafts the settlement agreement, and advises on arrangements regarding children, alimony, and assets.
+Read more about separation.

-• If there are minor children, a parenting plan is mandatory, including agreements on parental authority, residence, contact, and child support.
-More about the parenting plan.
+- For minor children, a parenting plan is mandatory (Article 815, paragraph 2 of the Code of Civil Procedure) with agreements on authority, residence, visitation, and child support.
+Read more about the parenting plan.

-• For those already involved in proceedings with another firm, a second opinion offers an independent legal assessment.
-More about family law second opinion.
+- For those already being assisted by another firm, a second opinion offers an independent legal assessment without you having to change lawyers.

 What does a family law attorney do?